Pace1337/TicTacToe/README.md

 2) A main menu.
 3) Customizable player names (Note: In AI mode, the AI player will have a default name "Computer")
 4) And an Score mode where the game will display a score board showing who lost and who won in each round.

+## Issues

-5) The original crossing out feature is not yet implemented 😅.
+The original crossing out feature is not yet implemented 😅.
 Yeah, I know it sucks without it.
 But will do that too soon 😁.